+Using statistical aggregates .
+89

+Organizing query results into groups: the group by clause

-group by syntax 88
+group by syntax

+group by and SQL standards

+Nesting groups with group by

-Referencing other columns in queries using group by 90
+Referencing other columns in queries using group by

+Using outer joins and and aggregate extended columns

-Expressions and group by 93
+Expressions and group by

-Nesting aggregates with group by 94
+Using group by in nested aggregates

 Null values and group by

-where clause and group by 96
+where clause and group by

 group by and all

-Using aggregates without group by
+Aggregates without group by

 Selecting groups of data: the having clause

 How the having, group by, and where clauses interact

 Using having without group by

-Sorting query results: the order by clause
+Sorting query results: the order by clause 112

 order by and group by

 order by and group by used with select distinct

 Summarizing groups of data: the compute clause

 Row aggregates and compute

-Specifying more than one column after compute 112
+Specifying more than one column after compute

-Using more than one compute clause
+Using more than one compute clause 121

 Applying an aggregate to more than one column

 Using different aggregates in the same compute clause

-Grand values: compute without by
+Generating totals: compute without by

 Combining queries: the union operator

 Guidelines for union queries

-Using union with other Transact-SQL commands 121
+Using union with other Transact-SQL commands 129

+-

+laina.
+Datriaving Data from Cavaral Tablas 404

-CHAPTER 4 Joins: Retrieving Data from Several Tables .
-123
+Joins: Retrieving Data from Several Tables

 How joins work

 Join syntax

-Joins and the relational model

-How joins are structured
+Joins and the relational model How joins are structured

-The from clause

-The where clause
+The from clause The where clause

 How joins are processed

 Equijoins and natural joins

 Joins with additional conditions

-Joins not based on equality

-Self-joins and correlation names
+Joins not based on equality Self-joins and correlation names

 The not-equal join

 Not-equal joins and subqueries

+Not-equal joins and subquenes 140

-Joining more than two tables
+Joining more than two tables 146

-Outer joins
+Outer joins 148

-Inner and outer tables
+Inner and outer tables 148

-Outer join restrictions
+Outer join restrictions 149

-Views used with outer joins
+Views used with outer joins 150

-, -

-ANSI Inner and outer joins 142
+ANSI inner and outer joins

-ANSI outer joins 148
+ANSI outer joins

 Transact-SQL outer joins

+Relocated joins

+Using relocated joins

+Configuring relocated joins 171

-How null values affect joins 164
+How null values affect joins

-Determining which table columns to join
+Determining which table columns to join 173

-CHAPTER 5 Subqueries: Using Queries Within Other Queries 167
+CHAPTER 5 Subqueries: Using Queries Within Other Queries 175

 How subqueries work

-Subquery syntax 168
+Subquery syntax

-Subquery restrictions 168
+Subquery restrictions

 Example of using a subquery

-Qualifying column names 171
+Qualifying column names

-Subqueries with correlation names 171
+Subqueries with correlation names

 Multiple levels of nesting

-Subqueries in update, delete, and insert statements 173
+Subqueries in update, delete, and insert statements

 Subqueries in conditional statements

-Using subqueries instead of expressions
+Subqueries in conditional statements

 Types of subqueries

 Expression subqueries

 Quantified predicate subqueries

 Subqueries used with in

 Subqueries used with not in

 Subqueries using not in with NULL

 Subqueries used with exists

 Subqueries used with not exists

 Finding intersection and difference with exists

+Subqueries using SQL derived tables

 Using correlated subqueries

 Correlated subqueries containing Transact-SQL outer joins.

-Correlated subqueries with correlation names
+Correlated subqueries containing transact-SQL otter joins.

 Correlated subqueries with comparison operators

 Correlated subqueries in a having clause

-CHAPTER 6 Using and Creating Datatypes 199
+CHAPTER 6 Using and Creating Datatypes 207

 How Transact-SQL datatypes work

-Using system-supplied datatypes

-Exact numeric types: integers

-Exact numeric types: decimal numbers

-Approximate numeric datatypes

-Money datatypes

-Date and time datatypes

-Character datatypes

-Binary datatypes

-The bit datatype